 It’s official—you are part of the pack!
-We’ve outlined the next steps on your journey to raising and training an assistance dog through the Stanley Correctional Institution (JCI) Prison Program.
+We’ve outlined the next steps on your journey to raising and training an assistance dog through the Jackson Correctional Institution (JCI) Prison Program.

 To begin, we ask that you complete the required waivers and agreements.
 Can Do Canines does need to receive your completed paperwork before you can take home a puppy or dog.